M.A. in Science Education

 Graduates of the program have assumed positions as instructional leaders and principals in the public schools.
 Many go on to earn their Ph.D. in STEM Education.

-To view the core curriculum and electives visit the the M.A. in Science Education in the course catalogue.
+To view the core curriculum and electives visit the the M.A. in Science Education in the course catalog.
 Look under subplan “Science Education.”

 Two curriculum options are available for MA students.
 You can choose either a thesis (Plan A) or final paper (Plan B) to complete your degree.